Take your career to the next level with postgraduate education for registered nurses.

 The Graduate Diploma in Advanced Nursing Practice may be completed over one year full-time or two years part-time.
 The course consists of 48 credit points of core units of study, which include four specialty-specific units for the clinical nursing courses, including:

-Explore the Medicine and Health Postgraduate Handbook to learn more about what you will study as part of this degree:
+Explore the Medicine and Health handbook to learn more about what you will study as part of this degree.

 A successful applicant for admission to the Graduate Diploma in Advanced Nursing Practice Nursing will hold: